komalkotra1/Machine_Learning_for_characterizing_fly_behavior/README.md

 ## Project Overview

 This project processes and analyzes free flight behavior of Drosophila in a chamber with looming stimulus, using multi-camera tracking (Braid) for precise 3D position data.
+This is my masters thesis project and is currently ongoing, so keep your eyes for the recent commits.

 ## Installation